MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/retrieve-entity-using-web-api.md

 ## Detect if a record has changed since it was retrieved

 As a performance best practice you should only request data that you need.
-If you have previously retrieved an entity record, you can use the *ETag* associated with a previously retrieved record to perform conditional retrievals on that record.
+If you've previously retrieved an entity record, you can use the *ETag* associated with a previously retrieved record to perform conditional retrievals on that record.
 More information: [Conditional retrievals](perform-conditional-operations-using-web-api.md#bkmk_DetectIfChanged).

 <a name="bkmk_formattedValues"></a>